 How long have I got to claim?

-Dental negligence claims normally have a three-year time limit, but there are exceptions for those aged 18 or under and for clients who suffer from a mental disability.
+Dental negligence claims normally have three-year time limits, but there are exceptions for those aged 18 or under and for clients who suffer from a mental disability.
 The three-year time limit runs from either the date of injury, or the date on which you first suspected, or became aware of, your injury, whichever is sooner.

 There are exceptions to these rules, so it is important that you take advice from our specialist no win no fee dental negligence solicitors as soon as possible.
 We also recommend that you keep a diary of events to include your subsequent GP and hospital visits and expenses incurred as a result of your injuries (keeping receipts where possible).
 This will all help when you make a dental negligence claim